PLAB 1 & UKMLA Clinical Scenario: Hair Loss in Gender-Affirming Therapy (November 2025 Exam)

 One major area of expansion in the UKMLA (Medical Licensing Assessment) is inclusive healthcare, specifically Transgender Health.

-Below, we break down a specific recall question that appeared in both the August and November 2025 exams.
+Below, we break down a specific question written by our team to test this high-yield concept.
 This question caught many students off-guard because outdated question banks did not cover it.

 The Clinical Scenario